WalletWasabi/WasabiDoc/docs/building-wasabi/HardwareWalletTestingGuide.md

 ## Step 3: Report Results

-On GitHub by commenting under this pull request: [https://github.com/zkSNACKs/WalletWasabi/pull/1341](https://github.com/zkSNACKs/WalletWasabi/pull/1341)
+Report the results on GitHub by commenting under [this pull request]((https://github.com/zkSNACKs/WalletWasabi/pull/1341).

 Please include your OS version and your hardware wallet type.